White & Case Social Entrepreneurship Summer Internship

 Eric Oringer JD '27

-Before starting law school at ÈâÂþÎÝ, Eric taught High School Geometry and Algebra 2.
+Before starting law school at ÈâÂþÎÝ, Eric taught high school geometry and algebra II.
 He also worked on the Biden 2020 campaign in operations and research.
-He graduated from Northwestern University, with a BA in Economics and Political Science.
-At ÈâÂþÎÝ, Eric assisted in research on a Grunin Center case study about Habitat For Humanity’s MicroBuild Fund, a Microfinance investment vehicle focused on housing.
+He graduated from Northwestern University with a Bachelor of Arts in economics and political science.
+At ÈâÂþÎÝ Law, Oringer assisted in research on a Grunin Center case study about Habitat For Humanity’s MicroBuild Fund, a microfinance investment vehicle focused on housing.
 He is interested in how financial innovations can increase capital to places with generally less access.
-Eric is excited to join Habitat for Humanity this Summer, where he will be working with counsel at its Terwilliger Center for Innovation in Shelter, which works to expand low-income families’ access to housing through innovative financing, services, and products.
+Oringer is excited to join Habitat for Humanity this summer, where he will be working with counsel at its Terwilliger Center for Innovation in Shelter, which works to expand low-income families’ access to housing through innovative financing, services, and products.

 Anna Donlan headshot